Azanor/thaumcraft-beta/README.md

 # thaumcraft-beta
-Location for Thaumcraft beta testers to report problems, suggestions and errors.
+Location for Thaumcraft beta testers to report problems and errors.

+Suggestions should please go to the dedicated suggestions git at https://github.com/Azanor/thaumcraft-suggestions